IceHe/lib/snips/message-queues/kafka.md

     - So the first file created will be 00000000000.kafka, and each additional file will have an integer name roughly S bytes from the previous file where S is the max log file size given in the configuration.
 - The exact binary format for records is versioned and maintained as a standard interface so record batches can be transferred between producer, broker, and client without recopying or conversion when desirable.
     - The previous section included details about the on-disk format of records.
-- The use of the message offset as the message id is unusual.
+- **The use of the message offset as the message id is unusual.**
-    - Our original idea was to use a GUID generated by the producer, and maintain a mapping from GUID to offset on each broker.
+    - **Our original idea was to use a GUID generated by the producer, and maintain a mapping from GUID to offset on each broker.**
-    - But since a consumer must maintain an ID for each server, the global uniqueness of the GUID provides no value.
+    - **But since a consumer must maintain an ID for each server, the global uniqueness of the GUID provides no value.**
     - Furthermore, the complexity of maintaining the mapping from a random id to an offset requires a heavy weight index structure which must be synchronized with disk, essentially requiring a full persistent random-access data structure.
-    - Thus to simplify the lookup structure we decided to use a simple per-partition atomic counter which could be coupled with the partition id and node id to uniquely identify a message; this makes the lookup structure simpler, though multiple seeks per consumer request are still likely.
+    - Thus to simplify the lookup structure we decided to **use a simple per-partition atomic counter which could be coupled with the partition id and node id to uniquely identify a message**; this makes the lookup structure simpler, though multiple seeks per consumer request are still likely.
-    - However once we settled on a counter, the jump to directly using the offset seemed natural—both after all are monotonically increasing integers unique to a partition.
+    - However once we settled on a counter, the jump to directly using the offset seemed natural -- both after all are monotonically increasing integers unique to a partition.
     - Since the offset is hidden from the consumer API this decision is ultimately an implementation detail and we went with the more efficient approach.

 ![kafka-log-implementation.png](_images/kafka-log-implementation.png)

 #### Writes

-- The log allows serial appends which always go to the last file.
+- **The log allows serial appends which always go to the last file.**
-    - This file is rolled over to a fresh file when it reaches a configurable size (say 1GB).
+    - **This file is rolled over _( 使翻滚 )_ to a fresh file when it reaches a configurable size (say 1GB).**
-    - The log takes two configuration parameters: M, which gives the number of messages to write before forcing the OS to flush the file to disk, and S, which gives a number of seconds after which a flush is forced.
+    - The log takes two configuration parameters:
+        - **M**, which gives **the number of messages to write before forcing the OS to flush the file to disk**, and
+        - **S**, which gives **a number of seconds after which a flush is forced**.
-    - This gives a durability guarantee of losing at most M messages or S seconds of data in the event of a system crash.
+    - This gives a **durability guarantee of losing at most M messages or S seconds of data in the event of a system crash.**

 #### Reads

-- Reads are done by giving the 64-bit logical offset of a message and an S-byte max chunk size.
+- **Reads are done by giving the 64-bit logical offset of a message and an S-byte max chunk size.**
     - This will return an iterator over the messages contained in the S-byte buffer.
-    - S is intended to be larger than any single message, but in the event of an abnormally large message, the read can be retried multiple times, each time doubling the buffer size, until the message is read successfully.
+    - **S is intended to be larger than any single message, but in the event of an abnormally large message, the read can be retried multiple times, each time doubling the buffer size, until the message is read successfully.**
     - A maximum message and buffer size can be specified to make the server reject messages larger than some size, and to give a bound to the client on the maximum it needs to ever read to get a complete message.
     - It is likely that the read buffer ends with a partial message, this is easily detected by the size delimiting.
 - The actual process of reading from an offset requires first locating the log segment file in which the data is stored, calculating the file-specific offset from the global offset value, and then reading from that file offset.